-The sun was scattering diamonds as we left our campsite – home to our few temporary nights – and started heading back to Bangalore.
-Driving through the wilderness and the many sleepy settlements around Coorg, we slowly turned onto the snarl of bigger roads that clog and clutter the modern city life.
+The sun was scattering diamonds as we left our campsite – home to a few temporary nights – and started heading back to Bangalore.
+Driving through the wilderness and the many sleepy settlements around Coorg, we slowly turned onto a snarl of bigger roads that clog and clutter the modern city life.

 It’s the people.
 And their great, unforgettable company!

 “It matters not where or how far you travel – the farther commonly the worse – but how much alive you are” Henry David Thoreau

 I think sometimes while travelling, the places we stay and all activities we follow in the itinerary don’t matter.
 Because when you sit down and think of your time, the people you met on the riad is the first thing that comes to your mind.
 And every time you think of them, you find yourself smiling.

 I remember sitting still with this great bunch, drinks beers and listening to the sound of the guitar – while gazing, almost incessantly, at the twinkling stars.
 While at other times, playing simple games or giving our romantic viewpoints during many half-baked conversations.
 We laughed, had arguments, played our parts, and did nothing but relished all those little experiences from our days together.
 Though the trip lasted for only three days, the memories it left us with are countless.

 I realise I was one of those people who, on any given day, would ostentatiously say ‘I travel alone because this is the best way to travel’.
 The idea of travelling with others never really made much sense.
 What if I didn’t like their company?
 What if we had an argument in the middle of the journey?
 Many such insecurities always played their part.

 But this time, as I sat down for some time, upon my return, to make an outline, a linear A-B-C guide of the last trip I had, as I often do, I came up with the realization that this journey – of travelling in a group – now seems much more rewarding.